ishiikurisu/house/README.md

 ## Configuration file ##

-Every repository in a house must contain a file named `.houseconfig`.
-Exactly `.houseconfig`.
+Every repository in a house can contain a file named `house.json`.
+Exactly `house.json`.
 In fact this is a JSON file containing specifications for each
 tool:

 ``` json